wmde/wikibase-release-pipeline/example/README.md

 #### Download the WBS Deployment Kit

-Checkout the files from Github.
-And move to the subdirectory `example`.
+Checkout the files from Github and move to the subdirectory `example`.

 ```sh
 git clone https://github.com/wmde/wikibase-release-pipeline